Submit an Abstract

 Applied Aerodynamics Student Paper Competition

 The Applied Aerodynamics Technical Committee is sponsoring the APA Student Paper Competition.
-Eligible written papers will be judged by members of the APATC Education Subcommittee.
-The winner of the competition will be notified after the conference and receive both a certificate and a $1000 award.
+Eligible written papers will be judged by members of the APATC Education Subcommittee for the “Best Paper” award.
+The winner of the “Best Paper” award will be notified before the conference and will receive a certificate (presented during the AVIATION Plenary session) and a $1000 award (provided by our corporate sponsor: RTX Corporation).

 Eligibility Requirements & Other Rules: